TimerErTim/bioinf.bio/senses/protocol/PHS2_SS2025_Tim-Peko_Tactile_Sensitivity_v0.1.typ

   #box(
     width: 55%,
   )[
-    We use a compass-style two-point aesthesiometer to apply either one or two points to the skin at varying separations.
-    With eyes closed, the subject reports whether they feel one or two points.
-The smallest distance reliably perceived as two is the 2PD threshold.
-This is tested across different skin regions.
+    We use a compass-style two-point aesthesiometer to apply either one or two points to the skin at varying distances.
+With their eyes closed, the subject reports whether they feel one or two points.
+The smallest distance at which two points are reliably perceived as separate is the 2PD threshold.
+This is tested on different skin regions.

-    The test is repeated for the fingertip, palm, back of hand, forearm, and upper back to compare tactile acuity.
+    The test is repeated on the fingertip, palm, back of the hand, forearm, and upper back to compare tactile acuity.
   ]

   #place(right + top)[
     #figure(image("assets/tactile_experiment_scetch.jpg", width: 40%), caption: [
-      Scatch of the experiment\
+      Sketch of the experiment\
       execution
     ])
   ]